SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 pack or **systemjs**.
 For this example, Swordfish Basic Web Client web pack is used.

--   Any dependency added in the **package.json** need to be installed.
+-   Any dependency added in the **package.json** needs to be installed.

 -   Run **npm** install to install the package dependencies.